-Lower Bird Creek Treatment Plant and attendant pump stations were built to serve the Port of Catoosa.
-The construction of this plant allowed the closing of the lagoons that previously served the Port.
-This was particularly important to the future development of the Port, as the lagoons were at capacity and additional industrial development could not occur until this plant was in service.
-Additionally, the City of Catoosa was under a consent order to close and abandon their lagoons and replace them with a new treatment plant, or instead divert the flow to the Lower Bird Creek.
-The plant has recently completed an expansion from 2.0 mgd to 4.0 mgd which will allow future growth at the Port, the City of Catoosa, and other potential users in the area.
-TMUA also needed a site for a Lift Station to pump flow from the Hard Rock Casino and the Spunky Creek drainage area South of Interstate 44 / Highway 412.
-An agreement was made with Catoosa to build a Lift Station at Catoosa's lagoons and pump all of Catoosa's flow including the Hard Rock Casino to the Lower Bird Plant for treatment (approximately 800 mgd.).
-Catoosa also agreed to allow TMUA to share their main Spunky Creek Interceptor for flow coming from Rolling Hills and the rest of the Lower Bird Creek basin.
+The Lower Bird Creek Treatment Plant (LBWWTP) completed an expansion from 2.0 mgd to 4.0 mgd, allowing future growth at the Port of Catoosa, the City of Catoosa, and other potential users.
+TMUA and the City of Catoosa have worked together to build the needed system capacity to serve the Hard Rock Casino and the Spunky Creek drainage area South of Interstate 44 / Highway 412.
+The LBWWTP treats approximately 800 mgd from Catoosa and the Hard Rock Casino.
+Catoosa allows TMUA to contract a share of their main Spunky Creek Interceptor for flow from Rolling Hills and the Lower Bird Creek basin.
 Flow meters were installed to keep track of the amount of flow treated by Catoosa and TMUA.
-TMUA will design and build a parallel sewer along Catoosa's main interceptor to serve the remaining Spunky Creek Basin in the City of Tulsa.
+TMUA will design and build a parallel sewer along Catoosa's main interceptor to serve the remaining Spunky Creek Basin in Tulsa.

 Other than the Port, most of this basin is being served by septic tanks.
 There are two subdivisions (Rose Dew and Rolling Hills) whose sewage is pumped out of this basin and treated at the Northside Treatment Plant.
-Design began in 2016 for rehabilitation of the Rose Dew Lift Station.
-Going forward, both completed and planned improvements will allow better service to this entire basin.
+Design and construction for the Spunky Creek Main Stem South projects are proceeding to serve identified development.
+In the future, completed and planned improvements would allow better service to this entire basin.